Unity3dAzure/StorageServices/README.md

 * Unity v5.5+
  - [UnityWebRequest](https://docs.unity3d.com/Manual/UnityWebRequest.html) and [JsonUtility](https://docs.unity3d.com/ScriptReference/JsonUtility.html) features are used.
 Unity will be extending platform support for UnityWebRequest so keep Unity up to date if you need to support these additional platforms.

+## Azure Blob Storage Demos for Unity 5.5
+Try the [Azure Storage Services Demos](https://github.com/Unity3dAzure/StorageServicesDemo) project for Unity v5.5 on Mac / Windows.
+(The demo project has got everything already bundled in and does not require any additional assets to work.
+Just wire it up with your Azure Storage Service and public Blob container and run it right inside the Unity Editor.)

 ## How to setup Storage Services with a new Unity project
 1. [Download StorageServices](https://github.com/Unity3dAzure/StorageServices/archive/master.zip)
 	* Copy 'StorageServices' into project `Assets` folder.